j-koziel/titanic-fitness/README.md

 #### Home Page
 - 05/10/2023 - Added the main home page image and resized it to match the design
-    1. Having an issue where the image is a bit too big
+    1. Having an issue where the image is a bit too big....
+I think instead of making it fill part of the screen I'll make it just be the background.

 ## Backend (Version 2) - 1 week